romene/Naturaily-netlify/_posts/2014-07-15-marionette-plain-object-over-reqres-commands-above-all.md

 ---
 title: 'Marionette: plain object over reqres, commands above all!'
+description: >-
+  Marionette.js tutorial - an introduction to Plain Objects and The Reqres, how to use them, and what are the differences.
+slug: marionette-tutorial-objects-commands
+date: '2014-07-15 10:38:01 +0000'
+category: JavaScript development
+author: Maciej Kucharski
+avatar: /assets/images/maciek.png
+image: /assets/images/marionette.jpg
+text-preview: >-
+  A brief introduction to Marionette’s reqres ( request-response ) and commands would be that they are application (or module) level event aggregators that either return a value or cause an action to happen.
 tags:
   - JavaScript development
   - Backbone.js development
-category: JavaScript development
-date: '2014-07-15 10:38:01 +0000'
-author: Maciej Kucharski
-position: Front-end Developer
-image: /assets/images/marionette.jpg
-avatar: /assets/images/maciek.png
-text-preview: A brief introduction to Marionette’s reqres ( request-response ) and commands would be that they are application (or module) level event aggregators that either return a value or cause an action to happen.
 ---